parthraut/UMCanvasLectureScraper/README.md

 6. Wait for pages to be visited.
 Adjust the time_to_wait variable as needed.

 7. Output will be saved in lectures.csv.
+The lectures can now be viewed without authetication by following the lecture link in the csv.